felippe-regazio/sh-simple-deployer/README.md

 The directories.txt lives inside the ./deploy folder.
 Add the paths or files relative to project root, separated by a blank line.
+The default directory to sync is ".", or: the entire root folder.

 ### 4. Add the directories you want to ignore on the ignore.txt